Career Paths for Civil Engineers

 There is unlikely to be a shortage of work for civil engineers any time soon so if you are technically minded, have a fascination for the built environment or transportation and are looking for a well paid, stable career, look no further!

 There are multiple routes into civil engineering but without 5 GCSEs (A*-C /9-4), including Maths and Science your choices are limited.
 Get your GCSEs and then work out the route that suits you.
 The Institute of Civil Engineers (ICE) provides great guidance on choosing your subjects at A level

-To study civil engineering at university you will need at least 3 A-levels including maths and a science subject, preferably physics.
+To study civil engineering at university you will need at least 3 A-levels including maths and a science subject, preferably Physics.
 As well as Oxford and Cambridge, the universities of Glasgow, Bath and Southampton have outstanding undergraduate courses in civil engineering.
 Remember the Open University too if you don’t want to relocate to attend lectures.
 You may wish to study for an MEng which will extend your course to 4 years.
-Many BEng courses include a placement year where you will get hands on experience working in industry, meaning that you will graduate well-equipped for the world of work.
+Many BEng courses include a placement year where you will get hands-on experience working in the industry, meaning that you will graduate well-equipped for the world of work.

 Unlikely some other engineering fields university is not the only way.
 If you don’t have A levels you could consider the BTEC Level 3 Diploma or Extended Diploma in Construction and the Built Environment – Civil Engineering.
-Once completed you could choose to study for an Level 4 HNC in Civil Engineering at colleges and universities across the country and you can also study online, for example the distance HNC from Teeside University Generally two A levels are still required but if you are changing careers or have other experience you may still be able to enrol.
-HNCs are designed to be a bit more flexible that degrees.
-Many people who study for an HNC are in full or part time employment so it’s ideal if you want to get out and earn your money whilst qualifying.
+Once completed you could choose to study for a Level 4 HNC in Civil Engineering at colleges and universities across the country and you can also study online, for example, the distance HNC from Teeside University Generally two A levels are still required but if you are changing careers or have other experience you may still be able to enrol.
+HNCs are designed to be a bit more flexible than degrees.
+Many people who study for an HNC are in full or part-time employment so it’s ideal if you want to get out and earn your money whilst qualifying.

 Apprenticeships and trainee schemes